catibogC/PA2_ECE2112/README.md

 x̄ - Mean of Randomized Array

-σ = Standard Deviation of Randomized Array
+σ = Standard Deviation of Randomized Array</center>

 In getting the